 Referral or documentation from another workforce program under WIOA

-Completion of the Residency Information Form or similar Board-developed form

-Note: Boards must be aware that a parent’s self-attestation is sufficient for completing the Residency Information Form.
+Self-attestation of meeting McKinney-Vento Act criteria, including through the Residency Information a parent provides through the TX3C parent application for CCS

-If a waiting list exists, Boards must have procedures for initial screening of families for homelessness.
-Families are not required to document their homelessness status until time of enrollment in .
+The TX3C waiting list application will screen families for homelessness status and prioritize them accordingly on the waiting list module in the child care case management system.
+Families are not required to document their homelessness status until time of enrollment in CCS.

 Boards must ensure that if a child on the waiting list no longer meets the definition of homelessness at the time of a wait-list pull, the child’s priority for services is updated accordingly.
-The child may be placed back on the waiting list based on the original waiting list application date.

 D-601.c: Family Income Eligibility for Children Experiencing Homelessness